 The undergraduate program provides students with a quality education and a myriad of opportunities to develop professionally and personally.
 Throughout the program, students interact with locally and nationally renowned leaders in public safety, education, government, nonprofit organizations, and business and industry.
-Designed for those who have an associate in arts degree or its equivalent (60 credits or more), students must complete 60 upperlevel (junior and senior year) undergraduate credits.
+Designed for those who have an associate of arts degree or 60 transferable credits, students must complete 60 upper-level (junior and senior year) undergraduate credits.
 The 60-credit undergraduate program offers a business-based interdisciplinary curriculum emphasizing the practical application of the ideas and skills gained in class.